Pointwise dispersive estimates for Schr\"odinger operators on product cones: Operator estimates for

-with $\chi$ a smooth, compactly supported function, we refer to the work of Melrose-Wunsch \cite{melrose2004propagation}, Graham-Zworski \cite{graham2003scattering}, and the recent discussions in Baskin-Marzuola \cite{baskin2016locating} for a general proof of meromorphic continuation for conic manifolds and Baskin-Yang \cite{baskin2019scattering} for the case of product cones and truncated product cones.
+with $\chi$ a smooth, compactly supported function, follows from \cite{baskin2019scattering}.
 The meromorphic continuation of $\chi R_{V,j} (\lambda) \chi$ follows from the work of Guillop{\'e}--Zworski~\cite{guillope1995upper} and the compactness of the resolvent on a compact manifold with a conic singularity, which can be seen for instance in the treatment of domains for conic operators in the work of Melrose-Wunsch \cite{melrose2004propagation}.
-These results are for the cut-off free resolvent.
-Some care is required to extend them to the perturbed case.
+Using the techniques from Section \ref{R0_estimates}, we can easily see that $ \rho(r)^{- \eta} R_{0,j}(z)$ is compact as an operator on $ L^{2,\delta}$ provided that $\Imag (z^2) > 0$ and $\eta > \delta$, since the upper bounds \eqref{small_arg} and \eqref{large_arg} remain valid for arguments in the upper half plane.